jindrichmynarz/dissertation/parts/transformation.md

 ### Cleaning

 *"Errors in the published data may be caused by either negligence when filling out Journal forms or by deliberate obfuscation of sensitive information in order to reduce a contract's traceability."* ([Soudek](#Soudek2016), 2016)

-### Enrichment

-#### Geocoding

-[elasticsearch-geocoding](https://github.com/jindrichmynarz/elasticsearch-geocoding) is a tool for geocoding instances of `schema:PostalAddress` using Czech address data stored in Elasticsearch.